 How’s that for nutrition overload?

-Either way, you’re gonna get more bang for your buck with this salad!
+Either way, you’re gonna get more bang for your buck with this shrimp salad!
 So let’s eat up already, shall we?

 Ever tried black rice?
 It’s delicious in this recipe, and in this Greek black rice caprese salad, too.